Johniitr/johniitr.github.io/_posts/2025-11-18-alps-are-losing-snow.md

   - Snow
   - SWE
   - Po River Basin
-layout: single  # Ensuring the post layout is single
+layout: single
+excerpt: "A 30-year analysis reveals profound snow loss in the Po River Basin." # <--- THIS FIXES THE REPETITION
 header:
-  overlay_image: /assets/images/IMG_1742.heic # Upload a wide photo here
+  overlay_image: /assets/images/IMG_1742.jpg #
-  overlay_filter: 0.5 # Darkens image so white text is readable
+  overlay_filter: 0.5
   caption: "Photo credit: [**John Wani**]()"
 ---

 Seasonal snowpack is a key component of the mountain cryosphere, acting as a **vital natural reservoir** that regulates runoff downstream in snowfed basins.
-In mid- and low-elevation mountain regions such as the European Alps, snow processes—accumulation and ablation—are **highly sensitive to climate change**, having direct implications for hydrological forecasting and water availability.
+In mid- and low-elevation mountain regions such as the European Alps, snow processes such as accumulation and ablation are **highly sensitive to climate change**, having direct implications for hydrological forecasting and water availability.

 ---